 For once, Brussels and Europe’s capitals will be listening attentively to the UK, as it negotiates its way out of the EU and into a new arrangement.
 Whatever ‘Brexit means Brexit’ means – whether Theresa May favours a soft Brexit or a hard Brexit, single market membership or complete liberation from the European Union – Leave.EU will be reporting on and dissecting the information for your benefit.

 This seemingly insignificant component in the EU treaties attracted little attention during the referendum campaign, but it will be central to the process of withdrawing from the European Union in the coming months and years.
 Article 50 defines the pathway for any Member State to exit from the European Union.
-The Prime Minister has indicated that she will invoke Article 50 before the end March, paving the way for a two-year period of negotiations on Britain’s exit from and future relationship with the European Union.
+Following the Prime Minister’s notification of withdrawal to the European Council on 29 March, the clock has started on the two-year negotiating period, which will define both the terms of Britain’s exit as well as its future relationship with the European Union.
 Leave.EU will be reporting on Article 50 developments on a constant basis.
 Make sure to tune in, we’ll be unravelling it all.

 Click here to learn more about the Brexit process, how we leave and when.